Enter a keyword and click on Search to see results

 European Health Insurance Card

 Volunteers must be in possession of a European Health Insurance Card.
-This is a free card that gives access to medically necessary, state-provided healthcare during a temporary stay in any of the 28 EU countries, Iceland, Liechtenstein and Norway, under the same conditions and at the same cost (free in some countries) as people insured in that country.
+This is a free card that gives access to medically necessary, state-provided healthcare during a temporary stay in any of the 27 EU countries, Iceland, Liechtenstein, Norway and the UK under the same conditions and at the same cost (free in some countries) as people insured in that country.
 More information on the card and on how to obtain it is available at http://ec.europa.eu/social/main.jsp?catId=559.

 Every volunteer must be enrolled in the Erasmus+ Volunteering Insurance2 foreseen by the Erasmus+ Programme, which complements the coverage of the mandatory European Health Insurance Card and/or national social security systems.

 Those volunteers who are not eligible for the European Health Insurance Card shall be entitled to receive a full coverage through the Insurance provided by the European Commission.
 The coordinating organisation, in cooperation with the sending and receiving organisations, is responsible for the enrolment of the volunteer(s).
 This enrolment must be done before the departure of the volunteer(s) and cover the duration of the activity.

 Information about the coverage and support available through the insurance for volunteers, as well as instructions for enrolment, is available on the website of the Executive Agency.